 The author wisely points out that feats of courage are best judged in the eyes of the actor.
 He would ask his clients the following question so that they could gain a better perspective about their own notions behind enacting a more courageous life:

 “If your future best self—a version of you ten years older, who is even stronger, more capable, and more successful than you imagined yourself to be—showed up on your doorstep today and looked at your current circumstances, what courageous action would that future-self advise you to take right away to change your life?
 How would your future-self tell you to live?”

 Honor The Struggle.

 “No one who achieved greatness avoided struggle.
 They met it, engaged with it.
 They knew that it was necessary, because they knew that real challenge and hardship pushed them, extended their capabilities, made them rise.
 They learned to honor the struggle.
 They developed a mindset that anticipated the struggle, welcomed the struggle, and leveraged the struggle into reasons to give more.”

-“….these six meta-habits are the ones that most move the needle toward progress.”
+“These six meta-habits,” writes the author Brendon Burchard, “are the ones that most move the needle toward progress.”